 For many people, a lifestyle blog where fashion and beauty are just part of the offering, is a much easier way to go.

 There are some lifestyle topics that are huge right now, homesteading and survival (including prepping).
-Both are about self sufficiency, one driven by wanting a simpler, minimalist life and one by our basic instinct for security.
+Both of these types of blogs that make money are about self sufficiency, one driven by wanting a simpler, minimalist life and one by our basic instinct for security.

 A plus about a lifestyle blog is being able to adapt as your find out which posts are popular.
 Write more about the stuff people want to hear.